Amcache vs SRUM: presence vs long-window resource usage

 "Cross-host hunt by hash or ProgramId"#

-The classic SRUM + Amcache pairing#
+The classic pairing#

 Your question SRUM Amcache

-Was binary X on this host? partial (only if used resources) yes
+Was binary X on this host?
+Partial (only if used resources) Yes

 What is binary X's SHA-1?
+No Yes

 Did binary X use the network?
+Yes No

 How many bytes did binary X send?
+Yes No

 What was the host's CPU profile last week?
+Yes No

 Long-window presence (>60 days)?
+No Yes

 Driver / device evidence?
+No Yes

 Cross-host hunt?
+No Yes

 Related posts